AAGI-AUS/AAGIThemes/README.md

 The goal of {theme.aagi} is to provide easy to use theming of R graphics for AAGI team members.
-Following AAGI’s brand guidelines, AAGI colourways are used where applicable and the font defaults to Arial.
+Following AAGI’s brand guidelines, AAGI colourways are used where applicable and the font defaults to Proxima Nova.
 The resulting graphs, plots and charts feature a x and y axis that meet at 0 with no gridlines.
 The resulting maps from `theme_aagi_map()` feature a white canvas with the legend on the right.